dropfred/js-toys/README.md

 <i>The UI is not designed for mobile devices.
 However, miniminal support is provided:

-- touch and move: adds force
+- touch and move: add force
-- double tap: resets dynamics (alternate between random and big bang reset mode)
+- double tap: reset dynamics (alternate between random and big bang reset mode)
-- swipe top: randomizes forces
+- swipe top: randomize forces
-- swipe bottom: randomizes palette
+- swipe bottom: randomize palette
 - swipe left/right: toggle ui and force editor
-- zoom: adds/removes bodies
+- zoom: add/remove bodies

 In order to not interfer with the os/browser behaviour about gestures, canvas' action is disabled.
 It means that you are not able to pan or zoom when inside the canvas.
 If you are stuck in the canvas after a ui zoom, tap frenetically 5 times, it gives the gesture control back to the browser.</i>